Shohel-Raj/plant-care-clint-side/README.md

 ## 💡 Dark/Light Mode

 This project supports dynamic theme switching using **DaisyUI**.
-Users can toggle between dark and light themes easily, and the preference is saved across sessions.
+Users can toggle between dark and light themes easily.